 “I’ve been here 25 years, and this is the biggest problem like this I’ve seen here,” said clinical pharmacist Christine Teague.
 She helped spot the city’s HIV outbreak while volunteering with Solutions Oriented Addiction Response (or SOAR), the needle exchange group now at the center of the state’s legal fight.

-The outbreak has spread to 50 people, most of whom are intravenous drug users.
+The outbreak has spread to 50 people, most of whom are people who use drugs intravenously.
 The stunningly high HIV rate is now alarming public health experts nationwide.

 “The outbreak is the most concerning HIV outbreak in the United States at this time,” Demetre Daskalakis, the HIV prevention chief at the CDC, said in an email to BuzzFeed News.
 “It is possible the current case count represents the tip of the iceberg.”